Hunting down wildlife crime onlineUsing power, technology and influence to keep the "life" in wildlife

 The global illegal wildlife trade generates between $7 billion and $23 billion in illicit revenue every year.
 Our mission is to ensure wildlife and wild lands thrive in modern Africa.
 If this illicit industry continues to thrive, then our mission is in jeopardy.
 Together with Irdeto, we have an incredible opportunity to bring about a positive change, disrupt this illicit industry and make a positive impact on wildlife in Africa as well as across the globe.

-Kaddu Sebunya – President, AWF
+Kaddu Sebunya – CEO, AWF

 Using Irdeto’s cybersecurity heritage to keep the “life” in wildlife: